UNINETTSigma2/documentation/storage/data_policy.md

 being private, regardless of it's content.

-To limit access to `$HOME` only to the user and designated system administrators, the default directory permissions are set to 0700.
+To limit access to `$HOME` only to the user and designated system administrators, the directory permissions are set to 0700.
-Permissions are regularly controlled and in case of mismatch reset to defaults.
+Permissions are regularly controlled and in case of mismatch, reset.

 On the HPC clusters, users also have a *user work area*, `/cluster/work/users/$USER` (`$USERWORK`).
 This is also a **private** area, and the permissions are set so that only the user has access to the area.

-## Project Area
+## Project Areas

 Project data is private to the project and shared between the project members.
 The project leader (PL) has sole discretion over project members, thus access